deroko/liberty/readme.md

 .text:00000927                 mov     [ebp+var_1070], edx
 .text:0000092D                 call    dword ptr [ebp-1028h]
 ```
-result from executed code will be sent to remote server.
+result from executed code will be sent to the remote server.

 Liberty server also has timing, so if you are debugging, or request takes
 too much time to execute, it will always send back invalid data, and client
 will exit, so debugging wasn't an option.

 1st check we encounter is if we are running in debugger, process will fork
-and child will try to ptrace parent, on default Ubuntu this would fail, also
+and child will try to ptrace parent.
+On default Ubuntu this would fail, also
 it would fail if process is already ptraced.
 On ubuntu problem comes from Yama
 so we need to alter  `/proc/sys/kernel/yama/ptrace_scope` to allow ptrace.